Bonded leather is known as reconstituted or blended leather, and is made from leather pieces that remain. Hence, bonded leather contains animal hides.

 - It is a cost-effective option to reduce waste.

-- Bonded leather is formed by remnants, that is why it does not require more farming.
+- Bonded leather is formed by remnants, which is why it does not require more farming.

 - product consistency.